rahulshreenath1999/sales-data-analysis-sql/README.md

 ###  Product Performance
 - **Wireless Mouse** is the most frequently purchased product, indicating consistent customer demand for essential electronic accessories.

 ---

-##  Business Recommendations
-- Investigate factors contributing to higher revenue in January and declining performance in later months.
-- Focus promotions and inventory planning on high-demand, frequently purchased products.
-- Combine sales volume and revenue analysis to identify both popular and profitable categories.

----